auxray/node-filters/README.md

    be applied.
 Use this to smooth out small variations but large varitions through immediately.
 The difference between /a/ and /b/ is calculated as /(max(a, b) - min(a, b)) / max(a, b)/.
 No default.

+ - `skipNulls`: Whether to include null values in avergae calculations.
+Defaults to false.

 ### Example